Wells County Courthouse (Indiana)

-Wells County Courthouse is a historic courthouse located at Bluffton, Wells County, Indiana.
+Wells County Courthouse is a historic courthouse located at Bluffton, Indiana.
 It was designed by architect George W. Bunting and built in 1889.
 It is a two-story, Richardsonian Romanesque style sandstone building topped by a high hipped roof.
 It has a gable roofed wing and features a four-level corner clock tower and corner turret.

 It was listed on the National Register of Historic Places in 1979.